Ronny Rodríguez: Cleveland Indians

 The Cleveland Indians signed Rodríguez as an international free agent in 2010.

-In 2012, Rodríguez played for the Carolina Mudcats of the Class A-Advanced Carolina League.
+In 2012, Rodríguez played for the Carolina Mudcats of the High–A Carolina League.
 He and Tony Wolters alternated between playing shortstop and second base.
 He led the team with 19 home runs, and was assigned to the Scottsdale Scorpions of the Arizona Fall League after the regular season.
-He played for the Akron RubberDucks of the Class AA Eastern League in 2013 and 2014.
+He played for the Akron RubberDucks of the Double–A Eastern League in 2013 and 2014.
 Rodríguez endured a wrist injury during spring training in 2015, and rejoined RubberDucks in June.
 During the winters, Rodríguez plays for Águilas Cibaeñas of the Dominican Professional Baseball League.

 After the 2015 season, Rodríguez was selected to the roster for the Dominican Republic national baseball team at the 2015 WBSC Premier12.
 He batted 6-for-15 (.400) during the tournament.

 During spring training in 2017, Rodríguez competed for a role on the Cleveland Indians' Opening Day roster.
 He did not make the team.
-Rodríguez spent the 2017 season with the Columbus Clippers of the Class AAA International League, and batted .291 with 17 home runs.
-He became a free agent after the season.
+Rodríguez spent the 2017 season with the Columbus Clippers of the Triple–A International League, and batted .291 with 17 home runs.
+He became a free agent after the season on November 6, 2017.